 Targeted Support and Improvement (TSI) School: A school whose level of performance for two consecutive years matches one of the scenarios in the tables below for one or more accountability groups EXCEPT the All Students group and was not removed by the Commissioner from identification because of extenuating or extraordinary circumstances.
-A School that is currently a Priority or Focus School may be identified as TSI based on 2017-18 school year data only.
+A School that was a Priority or Focus School for the 2017-18 school year was identified as TSI based on 2018-19 school year data only.